Otto Philipp Braun: Liberation of South America

 Therefore, he joined the army of Simón Bolívar in the midyear of 1820 as a low ranking officer.
 Felipe Braun, as he was called from then on, participated in the campaigns of New Granada and the Battle of Carabobo in Venezuela.
 He joined the Guard of Simón Bolívar in 1821 and accompanied him on his Campaign of South to liberate today's Ecuador and Peru as one of his many officers.

-On August 6, 1824 Braun was the first patriotic soldier to set foot on the plain of Junín, where a superior cavalry force of the royalistic-Spanish army of José de Canterac was waiting.
+On August 6, 1824, Braun was the first patriotic soldier to set foot on the plain of Junín, where a superior cavalry force of the royalistic-Spanish army of José de Canterac was waiting.
 Due to Braun's unusual conduct and over the years highly trained and well disciplined units, the patriotic cavalry not only resisted the superiority but was able to defeat their opponent.
 Braun was promoted and belonged from then on to the intimate circle around Simón Bolívar and Antonio José de Sucre.

-With the latter Braun participated in the liberation of “Alto Peru” (later Republic of Bolivia).
-During his time in Bolivia (1825–1828) Braun served the Bolivian President Antonio José de Sucre loyal.
-After uprisings in Cochabamba and La Paz which parts of the unit Braun commanded participated, he fell in disgrace.
+With the latter Braun participated in the liberation of Upper Peru (later Republic of Bolivia).
+During his time in Bolivia (1825–1828) Braun served the Bolivian President Antonio José de Sucre loyally.
+After uprisings in Cochabamba and La Paz, in which parts of the unit Braun commanded participated, he fell into disgrace.
 This changed fundamentally when Braun withstood other attempts and bravely attacked the Peruvian invasion of Bolivia of 1828 under general Agustín Gamarra.

 Revolutionary aftermath

 In the Peruvian-Colombian war of 1828/29 Braun fought on the side of Simón Bolívar, Antonio José de Sucre and Juan José Flores.
-After a failed diplomatic mission as official representative of the victors Braun had to flee ending up in Valparaíso, Chile (1829).
-A few months later Braun was able to travel to Arequipa, Peru, where finally met his wife Justa Germana de Rivero y Abrill, which he had married through written authority in 1828.
+After a failed diplomatic mission as official representative of the victors, Braun had to flee, ending up in Valparaíso, Chile (1829).
+A few months later Braun was able to travel to Arequipa, Peru, where finally met his wife Justa Germana de Rivero y Abrill, who he had married through written authority in 1828.

 In Arequipa Braun spend almost a year until the Bolivian president Andrés de Santa Cruz asked Braun to join his new administration.
 Braun accepted and moved to Bolivia.

 From 1830 until 1839 Braun became one of the most successful generals in Bolivian history.
 Furthermore, Braun became a very valuable adviser of President Santa Cruz.
-Latter made him Prefect, entrusted whole armies, let him command battles and gave him the responsibility of the ministry of defense.
-During the Peru-Bolivian Confederation (1836–1839) Braun served Santa Cruz loyal.
-After Braun triumphed in the Battle of Montenegro against an Argentinean invasion in June 1838 Santa Cruz awarded Braun with the Title: Great Marshal of Montenegro.
+Santa Cruz made him Prefect, entrusted whole armies, and let him command battles and gave him the responsibility of the ministry of defense.
+During the Peru-Bolivian Confederation (1836–1839) Braun served Santa Cruz loyally.
+After Braun triumphed in the Battle of Montenegro against an Argentine invasion in June 1838, Santa Cruz awarded Braun with the Title Great Marshal of Montenegro.
 Until today Braun is the only foreigner ever to have gained this title in South America and the only marshal of Bolivia at all.